snehashakyas/Profile-Management-Patient-Website/README.md

 <img src="https://github.com/snehashakyas/profile-management/assets/65065868/a881da39-0aa3-45e8-889c-f2f595c3163b" width="700" />

-## Techstack Information
+# Techstack Information

-* RESTful API
-* JSON Web Tokens (JWT) are used to enforce a token-based authentication mechanism for users to login and logout of their accounts database
+* The server is run on port _3002_ of localhost (http://localhost:3002).
+* The client is run on port _3000_ of localhost (http://localhost:3000).
+* MongoDB database is being used to store all the patient data.
+You will need to create a MongoDB database cluster and secure it with a username and password.
+Within this, you should create 2 collections: a "users" collection and a "patients" collection.
+Connect this database to the patient profile application by copying the link from MongoDB that will connect the database to the application.
+Paste this link inside the "server" directory's ".env" file, where it says "MONGO_URI".
-* React is used to create the client side of the project
+*  _React_ is used to create the client side of the project
-* Node.js is used to create the server side of thie project
+* _Node.js_ is used to create the server side of thie project

-## Setup Process
+* JSON Web Tokens (JWT) are used to enforce a token-based authentication mechanism for users to login and logout of their accounts database.
+You can change the "JWT_SECRET" variable value, in the ".env" file in the "server" directory, to make the authentiction mechanism stronger.

-# Installation
+# Setup Process and Installation

 1. You will need nodejs and npm to run the application.So make sure you have them installed.If not installed please install them and then run the application
 2. To use the client just browse to the client folder and run: